Search

 But even in tough times–like breakups or bad days– the cafe has also opened its doors to customers who need a family.

-Photo from Booky | Food For The Gays Cafe
+Photo from Max Marquez, Booky | Food For The Gays Cafe

 To her, the best thing about the Food For The Gays is the community that has been built.
 Friendships are formed, people meet people, and even though you come here by yourself the first time, you’re sure that you won’t feel alone on your next visit.

-Photo from Booky | Nariese Giangan, owner of Food For The Gay’s
+Photo from Allyana Lopez, Booky | Nariese Giangan, owner of Food For The Gay’s

 For Nariese, it’s important for Food For The Gays to be a platform for her advocacies especially because not everyone has the luxury to stand up for themselves.
 Not everyone feels safe and not everyone has someone to look up to for support.

-Photo from Booky | Food For The Gays Cafe
+Photo from Allyana Lopez, Booky | Food For The Gays Cafe

 “Walang ibang bakla or tomboy sa family namin.
 Lahat inexplore ko na ako lang.
-Natuto akong maging matapang,” she says.
+Natuto akong maging matapang,” she said.
 Since then, it became her personal mission to be someone that others can draw strength from.

 To this day, apart from serving delicious food and coffee, Food For The Gays also welcomes various LGBTQ+ events, fund-raising activities, Pride March affairs, quiz nights, and family dinners.

-Photo from Booky | Food For The Gays Cafe
+Photo from Max Marquez, Booky | Food For The Gays Cafe

 View their Facebook page